Happy Cat Signs: Keep Your Cat Happy and Healthy

 Always ensure your cat gets all the necessary nutrients, including protein, fats, and carbohydrates; choose high-quality cat food.
 Look for cat food that has been specifically formulated for your cat’s life stage and health needs.

 Mixing wet and dry food can provide variety in your cat’s diet, but make sure to avoid giving them too many treats.
 Treats should be limited and not comprise more than 10% of your cat’s diet.
-I personally use Denta Fun by Trixie.
+I use Denta Fun by Trixie.
 Ensure your cat has access to fresh water at all times to keep them hydrated.

 Regular Exercise: Keeping Your Cat Active